 Parks & Open Space

-At Great Ecology, our landscape architects work side-by-side with our ecologists.
+Great Ecology's landscape architects work side-by-side with our ecologists.
 Through this collaboration of art and science, our design method supports the deliberate use of scientific knowledge to make decisions about the use and shape of the land.
 We ascribe to the philosophy of creating design solutions that are “highly suited for their specific environment”, designed to enhance and support the local ecosystems natural processes while considering the sustainability and longevity of the proposed design.
 We approach landscape design with an ecological lens—by designing landscapes to be resilient in the long-term through understanding site-specific biotic and abiotic ecological functions and applying innovative design solutions that have been fine-tuned through lessons learned from previous project efforts.